 The tourist information centre is located at the Pier Maua passenger terminal.

 Shuttles provided by the various cruise companies travel into the city centre and these are the best means of transportation.
-Taxis can be hailed from outside the cruise terminal but be wary of overpricing.
-The cruise terminal is a long walk from any attractions and shouldn't be walked to at night.
-From the city centre the bus system is comprehensive, cheap and easily navigable.
+Taxis can be hailed from outside the cruise terminal, but visitors should be wary of being overcharged.
+The cruise terminal is a long walk from any attractions and should be avoided at night.
+From the city centre, the bus system is comprehensive, cheap and easily navigable.

 Paladino - Casual locals' haunt with generous portions.